semateos/stimpy-medium/README.md

 **Swig** - It looks like HTML, it's very fast, great for template inheritance, and allows you to use HTML syntax with the server and with front-end client Javascript includes.
 [http://paularmstrong.github.io/swig/](http://paularmstrong.github.io/swig/docs/#browser)

 **Bower** - Package management for the front end.
-Bower uses a flat dependency tree, requiring only one version for each package, reducing page load to a minimum. [http://bower.io/](http://bower.io/)
+Bower uses a flat dependency tree, requiring only one version for each package, reducing page load to a minimum. [http://bower.io/](http://bower.io/)  The main files of bower packages are automagically included in `server/config/assets.js` and in `server/views/includes/foot.html`.

 **CSS Framework** - None.
 Choose your own CSS preprocessor and CSS framework.

 **Gulp** - A task runner for your assets, and can do a lot more.
-The performance is amazing and it is easy to get started. [http://gulpjs.com/](http://gulpjs.com/)  The main files of bower pacakges are automagically included in `server/config/assets.js`
+The performance is amazing and it is easy to get started. [http://gulpjs.com/](http://gulpjs.com/)

 ## Plugins
 The Hapi plugins that are being used.